Skip to content

 6. Cathkin Braes Golf Club — £25–£35

-A James Braid design on a hill above Rutherglen with panoramic views over Glasgow.
-Members' club but with proper visitor rates on weekdays.
-One of the best-value parkland rounds within twenty minutes of the city.
+A members' club founded in 1888, on a hill above Rutherglen with panoramic views over Glasgow.
+Visitor-friendly weekday rates make it one of the best-value moorland rounds within twenty minutes of the city.

 Ayrshire & the Coast